-- (1) Solid waste containers curbcarts may not be placed in the street where there are marked bike lanes. - (2) Solid waste stored around buildings and in alleys must be contained to avoid the blowing of litter or allowing access to garbage by vermin.
-It is the responsibility of the property owner or manager to maintain a clean solid waste storage area and to repackage torn bags, tipped solid waste containers curbcarts or remedy the effects of vandalism. - (3) Front-load dumpster locations must be pre-approved by the City to permit safe access by City vehicles.
-For example, one 6-yard dumpster and 2 recycling curb carts require a concrete pad and at least an 8' x 15' area for storage and a 25' vertical clearance with a 12' access drive to the storage area in order to allow access by City vehicles to empty the dumpster(s).
+- (1) Solid waste curbcarts may not be placed in the street where there are marked bike lanes. - (2) Solid waste stored around buildings and in alleys must be contained to avoid the blowing of litter or allowing access to garbage by vermin.
+It is the responsibility of the property owner or manager to maintain a clean solid waste storage area and to repackage torn bags, tipped solid waste curbcarts or remedy the effects of vandalism. - (3) Front-load dumpster locations must be pre-approved by the City to permit safe access by City vehicles.
+For example, one 6-yard dumpster and 2 recycling curbcarts require a concrete pad and at least an 8' x 15' area for storage and a 25' vertical clearance with a 12' access drive to the storage area in order to allow access by City vehicles to empty the dumpster(s).
 Other dumpster location configurations should be proportioned accordingly.
 Space designated for these uses (recycling and refuse containers) shall be used for these shall have priority over the allocation of any space for other uses (e.g. fats/oils/grease containers).
 The Systems Planning Unit may develop further specifications to assist in container placement design. - (4) Dumpster placement, screening, landscaping or variances must comply with the provisions of City Code Chapter 62 (Landscape and Screening), Chapter 55 (Zoning), Chapter 57 (Subdivision and Land Use Control), and Chapter 59 (Off-Street Parking). - (5) The site owner and/or manager must ensure that these containers are not blocked on collection days.
-Dumpsters and curbcarts blocked by vehicles, delivery trucks, ice, snow or any other object will not be emptiedserviced. - (6) Parking lots, driveways, and walkways The areas around solid waste containers must be cleared and treated for safe accessibility of service personnel and vehicles, including snow removal, maintained in winter months by the site owner and/or manager.
-Dumpsters and curbcarts frozen in or blocked by snow and ice will not be emptied serviced.

-- (7) If access to a dumpster or curbcart is blocked on private property, the site owner and/or manager must wait until the next regularly scheduled collection day for the containers to be emptied or make their own arrangements for servicing needs.
+Dumpsters and curbcarts blocked by vehicles, delivery trucks, ice, snow or any other object will not be serviced. - (6) Parking lots, driveways, and walkways around solid waste containers must be cleared and treated for safe accessibility of service personnel and vehicles, including snow removal, by the site owner and/or manager.
+Dumpsters and curbcarts frozen in or blocked by snow and ice will not be serviced. - (7) If access to a dumpster or curbcart is blocked on private property, the site owner and/or manager must wait until the next regularly scheduled collection day for the containers to be emptied or make their own arrangements for servicing needs.
 See R2:2(9) for pre-paid City-provided dumpster emptying. - (8) The City will maintain the license number of a vehicle blocking a dumpster or curbcart on private property for at least a month after the missed collection day.

-The number, if available, will be provided on request to property owners/managers at no charge.
-[Owner/managers may wish to identify vehicles that are preventing solid waste collection from occurring.] - (9) The site owner and /-or manager must pick up all refuse-solid waste materials found outside of the centainer-curbarts to and keep the area clean, especially including all situations where a collection was missed for reasons listed above.in these rules.
+- The number, if available, will be provided on request to property owners/managers at no charge. - (9) The site owner and/or manager must pick up all solid waste materials found outside of the curbarts to keep the area clean, especially where a collection was missed for reasons listed above.